Overview

 • Study Abroad programs enhance your language, reasoning, and interpersonal skills with a global perspective that will serve you throughout your life and career.
 Credits earned apply to general education requirements.

-• Tutoring, Reading, Empowering Children (TREC) is a collaborative program between UMN Morris and regional communities through which you can volunteer to support literacy development and gain teaching experience in individual and small group settings.
+• Tutoring, Reading, Empowering Children (TREC) is a collaborative program between UMN Morris and regional communities offering paid opportunities to support literacy development and gain teaching experience in individual and small group settings.

 • The campus chapter of the Education Minnesota Aspiring Educators (EMAE) can help you develop your pre-professional skills.
 You would attend professional meetings and conferences, meet bi-monthly to discuss education issues, complete volunteer service projects, hear from professionals in the field, and have fun with other teacher candidates.